Introduction: Your Vacation Nails Survival Guide

 Mountain and Ski Resort Getaways

-Deep jewel tones reign supreme for mountain vacations.
-Ruby red, sapphire blue, emerald green, and amethyst purple all look stunning against snow and evergreens.
-These colors work equally well on ski slopes and at apres-ski lounges.
-Check the winter nail collection for mountain-appropriate color inspiration.
+Deep jewel tones reign for mountain vacations.
+Ruby red, sapphire blue, emerald green, and amethyst purple look stunning against snow and evergreens.
+These colors work equally well on ski slopes and at après-ski lounges.
+Winter nail collections provide mountain-appropriate color inspiration.

-The glazed donut finish in soft pinks or nudes works perfectly for ski trips.
-This subtle shimmer looks sophisticated but practical, hides minor wear from gloves, and complements every winter outfit in your suitcase.
-It is my go-to recommendation for clients who want low-maintenance mountain nails.
+Glazed finishes in soft pinks or nudes work perfectly for ski trips.
+Subtle shimmer looks sophisticated yet practical, hides minor wear from gloves, and complements every winter outfit.
+This is the top recommendation for low-maintenance mountain nails.

 Burgundy and deep plum shades are mountain vacation classics because they look expensive, hide wear incredibly well, and photograph beautifully in both natural snow light and cozy lodge settings.
-These colors never look out of place anywhere during a mountain getaway.
+These colors never look misplaced during mountain getaways.

 Desert and Southwestern Destinations

-Earthy terracotta, burnt orange, and desert sunset colors look absolutely fire in Southwestern settings.
-These warm tones complement the natural landscape and look gorgeous in photos against red rocks and desert scenery.
-Pair with gold accents for maximum desert glam energy.
+Earthy terracotta, burnt orange, and desert sunset colors look stunning in Southwestern settings.
+These warm tones complement natural landscape and look gorgeous in photos against red rocks and desert scenery.
+Pair with gold accents for maximum desert glam.

 Turquoise and bright teal reference traditional Southwestern jewelry and photograph beautifully.
 These colors work for both adventure activities like hiking and evening activities in cities like Santa Fe or Sedona.
 They feel vacation-appropriate without being too tropical.

 Neutral beiges and warm taupes blend beautifully with desert landscapes while staying practical for dusty adventure activities.
-These colors are perfect for clients who want understated elegance during desert vacations.
+These colors are perfect for understated elegance during desert vacations.

 Essential Vacation Nail Products and Travel Kit